BenWiederhake/steppow/README.md

 the Difficulty and Steps, but is not exponential: `Steps * Difficulty`.
 (As usual for partial-hash-inversion-style PoWs.)

-The suffix length is determined by the Difficulty, Safety, and Steps:
+The certificate length is determined by the Difficulty, Safety, and Steps:
 `steps * (difficulty + safety)` bits.

 ### Safety Against Impossibility